drvinceknight/pfm/src/book/02-algebra/tutorial/main.md

 with the completed square.

-First, we see that the coefficient of $x ^ 2$ gives us a simple equation:
+First, we see that the coefficient of $x ^ 2$ gives us an equation:

 $$
     a = 2